gchq/event-logging-schema/docs/basicStructure/README.md

 Having sensible Type IDs is of particular benefit when developing processes that depend upon events conforming to the schema as it allows the developer to group events by the Type ID or to have conditional processing based on the ID.

 #### Classification
 The `<Classification>` element can be used to describe the classification, protective marking or sensitivity of the data in the event.
-For example the data may be commercially sensnitive or contain sensitive personal data.
+For example the data may be commercially sensitive or contain sensitive personal data.
 The element includes a number of optional elements so can be as simple as just a free text `<Text>` element containing something like `COMMERICAL IN CONFIDENCE` to multiple elements that described the protective marking in complex classification scheme.

 The `<Classification>` element appears in a number of places in the schema as it can be used to describe the sensitivity or marking of different entities/objects.
 For example it can be used to describe the sensitivity of a set of audit events in aggregation, the content of a single audit event or an object that is the subject of an audit event, i.e. a document being viewed by a user.